liuzhenboo/mav_find_road/README.md

-发表会议：
+发表会议: (paper is not exactly same with code)

 Liu, Zhenbo,Yi, Zhenhui,Cheng, Changwei.
 A Robust Ground Point Cloud Segmentation Algorithm Based on Region Growing in a Fan-shaped Grid Map[C]:Institute of Electrical and Electronics Engineers Inc.,2022:1359-1364.

+If you use this for your academic research, please cite our related papers. bib

-This res contains the mapping and ground segmentation code, and the specific code for ground segmentation is in the folder：mav_ring_ground_segmentation.
+the specific code for ground segmentation is in the folder：mav_ring_ground_segmentation.

 ## 丛林环境行军道路探测